shyamy-c/Advertising-docs/Advertising/bingads-13/guides/mixed-campaigns.md

 You can add dynamic search ad groups to an existing search campaign, unless it is the base campaign of an experiment.
 Likewise you cannot create a new experiment campaign based on a mixed campaign.
 Experiments only support search campaigns without dynamic search ads settings.

 > [!NOTE]
-> Mixed campaigns are only available for pilot customers ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 791).
+> Mixed campaigns are only available for pilot customer accounts ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) or [GetAccountPilotFeatures](../customer-management-service/getaccountpilotfeatures.md) returns 791).

 ## <a name="campaign-campaignservice"></a>Create the campaign
 You can create a mixed [campaign](../campaign-management-service/campaign.md) with the [AddCampaigns](../campaign-management-service/addcampaigns.md) operation.
 You can create a maximum of 100 mixed campaigns per ad account.